|Request Full Details|

-This is the course that design, project, and test engineers, and even managers should attend as a first step toward engineering simulation democratisation.
+This is the course that design, project, and test engineers, and even managers should take as a first step toward engineering simulation democratisation.
 This course will empower the non-specialist to understand the value and purpose of up-front engineering simulation and optimise its implementation in analysis-driven design.

 More and more, engineering simulation is being geared toward design engineers for initial sizing, configuration, and other decisions at the concept stage.
 The idea is to minimise the cost of design and development by avoiding costly corrections later in the development process as well as time-consuming back and forth between the design engineer and engineering analyst.